Table football: Tables

-A vast number of different table types exist.
-As of 2019, there are 5 official ITSF table brands (Bonzini, Roberto Sport, Garlando, Tornado, Leonhart), which are involved in an ITSF World Cup and World Championships and which may host an ITSF World Series.
+There are a great many different table types.
+As of 2019, there were 5 official ITSF table brands (Bonzini, Roberto Sport, Garlando, Tornado, Leonhart), which are involved in an ITSF World Cup and World Championships and which may host an ITSF World Series.
 In the past, these brands also included Fireball, Eurosoccer and Tecball.
 Moreover, ITSF recognises additional brands for international and professional tournaments, namely Warrior, Fireball, Ullrich Sport, Rosengart and Guardian.

 Several companies have created "luxury versions" of table football tables.

-There was a 7-metre table created by artist Maurizio Cattelan for a piece called Stadium.
-It takes 11 players to a side.
+Artist Maurizio Cattelan made a 7-metre table for a piece called Stadium, with 11 players to a side.
 Differences in the table types have great influence on the playing styles.
-Most European tables have one goalie whose movements are restricted to the goal area while they have corners that are sloped, while a minority of brands in America utilises 3 goalies and flat corners.
-Another major difference between table types is found in the balls, which can be made of wood (cork in the case of traditional French tables), various forms of plastic or rarely even marble and metal, varying the speed of shots a great deal, as well as the "grip" between the man and the ball and the ball and the playing surface.
+Most European tables have one goalkeeper, whose movements are restricted to the goal area, and corners that are sloped, while a minority of brands in America utilises 3 goalkeepers and flat corners.
+Another major difference is in the balls, which can be made of a wood, cork, various plastics, or, rarely, marble or metal; the material significantly alters the speed of shots, and the "grip" between the man and the ball and the ball and the playing surface.